Columbus Dog Bite Lawyer

 If a stray bites you, you have little legal recourse because you must file your claim against a dog’s owner or keeper.
 Your municipality is not responsible for the dog, even if you have called the animal warden several times to pick up the stray.

-In all dog bite cases it is essential that measures be taken promptly to preserve evidence, investigate the incident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
+In all dog bite cases, it is essential that measures be taken promptly to preserve evidence, investigate the incident in question, and enable physicians or other expert witnesses to thoroughly evaluate any injuries.

-In Ohio, there is a law on the books that holds a dog owner strictly liable for ANY injury caused by a dog.
+In Ohio, there is a law that holds a dog owner strictly liable for any injury caused by a dog.
 This means that you may have a case even if the dog didn’t injure you by biting you but by tripping you or causing you harm in some other way.
-Therefore, if you have been harmed by a dog in ANY way, you may have a case.
+Therefore, if you have been harmed by a dog in any way, you may have a case.

 “Strictly liable” means that someone — in this case, a dog owner — is responsible for injuries caused no matter what, but for very limited exceptions.
 In Ohio, those exceptions are if the person harmed was teasing or tormenting the dog or trespassing on the dog owner’s property.